-\prlsection{First order phase transition} As indicated in Fig.~\ref{fig:fig1}(c), the steady-state distribution $p^{(ss)}_{N-x,x}$ reached from the fully excited state resembles a first-order phase transition~\cite{Carmichael2015breakdown,Beaulieu2025DPTKerr}.
-The order parameter is $\bar{n}_2(N,r)$, the fraction of emitters in the second ground state $\ket{g_2}$, and the control parameter is the decay-rate ratio $r$.
-At $r=1$ symmetry enforces $\bar{n}_2=1/2$ for any $N$, while for $r\neq 1$ the distribution becomes strongly biased.
-In the limit $N\to\infty$, the curve $\bar{n}_2(N,r)$ sharpens to a Heaviside step function, analogous to a first-order transition.
-This behavior emerges because the decay of an excitation into some ground state $\ket{g_\alpha}$ enhances the probability that the next decay process will be into the same ground state.
-Thus, the ground state distribution becomes increasingly sensitive to an infinitesimal imbalance between the two decay rates.
-In Fig.~\ref{fig3}, we show that the slope of the order parameter, $\partial_r \bar{n}_2(N,r)$, diverges as $\log (N)$ at $r\!=\!1$ [see Appendix~\ref{App:PhaseTransitionTwoChannel} for a rigorous analytical treatment].
-However, the thermal analogy breaks down here: Because the number of available states increases linearly with $N$, the normalized distribution $p_{N-x,x}^{(ss)}$ always appears locally flat in the $N\to\infty$ limit, formally corresponding to an effective $T=\infty$.
-The steady-state distribution is equivalent to that of a two–color Pólya urn with unequal reinforcement rates~\cite{janson2004functional}, where this logarithmic susceptibility is well known.
-For larger but finite numbers of decay channels $d$ (that do not scale with $N$), only the two largest rates are relevant, so the two ground-state model already captures all essential features of this dissipative transition.
+\prlsection{First-order phase transition} The steady-state distribution $p^{(ss)}_{N-x,x}$ reached from the fully excited state resembles a first-order phase transition~\cite{Carmichael2015breakdown,Beaulieu2025DPTKerr}.
+What we call a phase transition here is a non-analyticity of the order parameter $\bar n_2(N,r)$ at $r=1$ as $N\to\infty$, not necessarily accompanied by a spontaneous symmetry breaking as in equilibrium systems.
+The order parameter is $\bar{n}_2(N,r)$ and the control parameter is the decay-rate ratio $r$.
+At $r=1$ symmetry fixes $\bar{n}_2=1/2$ for any $N$, while for $r\neq 1$ the distribution is strongly biased.
+In the limit $N\to\infty$, $\bar{n}_2(N,r)$ sharpens into a Heaviside step function, as in a first-order transition.
+The mechanism is simple: decay into a particular ground state $\ket{g_\alpha}$ enhances the probability that subsequent decays populate the same state, so an infinitesimal rate imbalance becomes amplified in the ground-state distribution.
+Quantitatively, the susceptibility at the balanced point follows in closed form as (see Appendix)

+However, the thermodynamic analogy breaks down here: Because the number of accessible states grows linearly with $N$, the normalized distribution $p_{N-x,x}^{(ss)}$ appears locally flat as $N\to\infty$, corresponding to an effective $T=\infty$.
+The steady state coincides with that of a two-color Pólya urn with unequal reinforcement rates~\cite{janson2004functional}, where this logarithmic susceptibility is known.
+For any fixed but larger number of decay channels $d$ (not scaling with $N$), only the two largest rates matter asymptotically, so the two ground-state model already captures the essential features of this dissipative transition.\\